joe-speedboat/workshop.container/13b Hands on - debugging.md

 [root@node ~]# cat index.html
 this is for sure not persitent
 ```
+## Get the Logs of a container

-The overlayfs and the logs stay if the container is in stopped mode.
+The overlay-fs and the logs stay if the container is in stopped mode.
-Be aware that if you use the --rm option, the container, itl
+Be aware that if you use the `--rm` option when starting a container, everything about the container get removed immediately.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTQyNzEwMSwtNTU1Mjk1MzM2LC0xOT
-A4ODM4NjkyXX0=
+eyJoaXN0b3J5IjpbMjczNTEyMDM0LC01NTUyOTUzMzYsLTE5MD
+g4Mzg2OTJdfQ==
 -->